etalab/stars_detective/README.md

 >"use URIs to denote things, so that people can point at your stuff"

-Among those semantic files, we look within them for URIs that reference external entities.
+Among those semantic files in the level \*\*\*, we look within them for URIs that reference external entities.
 This one is harder because of the multiple types of semantic docs there are.